-As of March 31, 2022, we had total consolidated liabilities of approximately \$417.8 million; including long-term liability of the Notes of \$100.3 million, the Revolving Credit Facility of \$5.0 million and the Term Loan Facility of \$75.9 million, of which \$8.1 million is classified as short-term loan.
+As of September 30, 2022, we had total consolidated liabilities of approximately \$419.4 million; including long-term liability of the Notes of \$100.0 million, the Revolving Credit Facility of \$5.0 million and the Term Loan Facility of \$74.5 million, of which \$5.7 million is classified as short-term loan.
 Our existing and future levels of indebtedness could have important consequences to stockholders and note holders and may adversely affect our financial conditions and future financial results by, among other things:

-- affecting our ability to satisfy our obligations under the Notes and Credit Facilities; - requiring a substantial portion of our cash flows from operations to be dedicated to interest and principal payments, which may not be available for operations, working capital, capital expenditures, expansion, acquisitions or general corporate or other purposes; - impairing our ability to obtain additional financing in the future; - · limiting our flexibility in planning for, or reacting to, changes in our business and industry; and - increasing our vulnerability to downturns in our business, our industry or the economy in general, including any such downturn related to the impact of the COVID-19 pandemic.
+- affecting our ability to satisfy our obligations under the Notes and Credit Facilities; - requiring a substantial portion of our cash flows from operations to be dedicated to interest and principal payments, which may not be available for operations, working capital, capital expenditures, expansion, acquisitions or general corporate or other purposes; - impairing our ability to obtain additional financing in the future; - limiting our flexibility in planning for, or reacting to, changes in our business and industry; and - increasing our vulnerability to downturns in our business, our industry or the economy in general.

 The credit agreement governing the Credit Facilities also include certain restrictive covenants that limit, among other things, our ability and our subsidiaries' ability to (i) incur indebtedness, (ii) incur liens on their property, (iii) pay dividends or make other distributions, (iv) sell their assets, (v) make certain loans or investments, (vi) merge or consolidate, (vii) voluntarily repay or prepay certain indebtedness and (viii) enter into transactions with affiliates, in each case, subject to certain exceptions.
 In addition, such agreements require us to meet certain financial covenants, including a consolidated fixed charge coverage ratio and consolidated senior net leverage ratio, as defined in the credit agreement governing the Credit Facilities.
 These restrictions could adversely affect our ability to finance our future operations or capital needs, withstand a future downturn in our business or the economy in general, engage in business activities, including future opportunities that may be in our interest, and plan for or react to market conditions or otherwise execute our business strategies.
 Our ability to comply with the covenants and other terms governing the Credit Facilities will depend in part on our future operating performance.
 If we fail to comply with such covenants and terms, we may be in default and the maturity of the related debt could be accelerated and become immediately due and payable.
 In addition, because substantially all of our assets are pledged as a security under the Credit Facilities, if we are not able to cure any default or repay outstanding borrowings, such assets are subject to the risk of foreclosure by our lenders.
-From time to time, we may not be in compliance with such covenants or other terms governing the Credit Facilities and we may be required to obtain waivers or amendments to the credit agreement from our lenders in order to maintain compliance and there can be no certainty that any such waiver or amendment will be available, or what the cost of such waiver or announcements by us and our competitors, the timing of regulatory approvals, changes in price by us and our competitors as well as changes or anticipated changes in third-party reimbursement amounts or policies applicable to treatments using our products.
-The availability of economic stimulus packages or other government funding, or reductions thereof, may also affect timing of customer purchases.
-Our products have a high unit price and require significant capital expenditures by our customers.
-Accordingly, we experience long sales and implementation cycles, which is of greater concern during a volatile economic environment where we have had customers delay or cancel orders.
-The timing of when orders are placed, when installation, delivery or shipping, as applicable, is accomplished and when revenue is recognized affect our quarterly results.
-Further, because of the high unit price of the CyberKnife and TomoTherapy platforms and the relatively small number of units sold or installed each quarter, each sale or installation of a CyberKnife or TomoTherapy platform can represent a significant percentage of our net orders, backlog or revenue for a particular quarter and shifts in sales or installation from one quarter to another may have significant effects.
-For example, multi-system sales or sales involving negotiations with integrated delivery networks involve additional complexities to the transaction and require a longer timeline to finalize the sale, which make it more difficult to predict the quarter in which the sale will occur.
-In addition, we have experienced and are continuing to experience delays in orders and installations due to the impact of the COVID-19 pandemic at our customer sites.
-To protect the health and well-being of our employees, suppliers, and customers, we have also made modifications to employee travel and limited non-essential work travel.
-The COVID-19 pandemic has impacted and may continue to impact our business operations, including our employees, customers and partners, and there is su
+From time to time, we may not be in compliance with such covenants or other terms governing the Credit Facilities and we may be required to obtain waivers or amendments to the credit agreement from our lenders in order to maintain compliance and there can be no certainty that any such waiver or amendment will be available, or what the cost of such waiver or amendment, if obtained, would be.
+If we are unable to obtain necessary waivers and the debt under such credit facility is accelerated, we would be required to obtain replacement financing at prevailing market rates, which may not be favorable to us.
+Additionally, a default on indebtedness could result in a default under the terms of the indenture governing the Notes.
+There is no guarantee that we would be able to satisfy our obligations if any of our indebtedness is accelerated.